bbarnes4318/pvn-voice/src/website-content/homepage.md

    - 60% of IT budget wasted on legacy systems

 ### Solution Preview
-"See how PVN Dialer solves these challenges with our modern communication platform"
+"See how PVN Voice solves these challenges with our modern communication platform"

 ## Features Section